 There have always been a few women who are willing to offer men sex on demand.
 But they want to be paid.
 By far the most common form of prostitution involves women providing sexual services to men.
-The second most common is among male homosexuals (4% of the male population).
+The second most common service is offered to gay men (4% of the male population).
 Women pay male escorts for companionship rather than sex.
 Prostitution is least common among gay women (2% of the female population).

 Society sends out positive messages for girls to be wives and mothers.
 They are not admired for being sexual women such as mistresses or prostitutes.
-Women are embarrassed by references to the so-called pleasure quarter, which makes sex into a transaction and implies women’s function is to be a sexual commodity for male consumption.
+Women are embarrassed by references to the so-called pleasure quarter, which equates sex to a transaction and implies women’s function is to be a sexual commodity for male consumption.
 In the red-light district of any city (often near the train station), women are employed to provide men with sexual pleasure or just sexual relief.
 Women typically go into prostitution as a last resort and out of desperation.
 Other women find a way to accept the disadvantages and see prostitution simply as an easy way of earning a living.
 Unfortunately, it is not possible to buy the platonic and loving intimacy (based on affection) that women hope for when they love someone.

 The men who are most likely to use prostitutes are under thirty and less educated than average.
 Some men pay for sex as easily as they would for a massage.
 It is likely that many more men would pay for sex were it not for the social taboo.
 Some men may find a prostitute unsatisfying because they want a lover to appreciate their lovemaking.
 Cheaper prostitutes do not feel obliged to make any pretence of being aroused.
 A classier prostitute may be more proactive but only because she is paid.
 Some men look for an emotional connection.
 Sex can be more interesting when you know something about a lover.
 Women employ behaviours with a lover that are consciously motivated, rather than being a natural response to eroticism.